ray123454321/myvim/README.md

 ===
 ### Usage

-1. Clone project to local machine
-`git clone git@github.com:JackieMa000/myvim.git`
-2. Run command
+1. Run command
 `bash setup.sh`
-3. vim as git diff view by using `git df..`
+2. vim as git diff view by using `git df..`